Read the BLOG Elevated Simplicity JOURNAL Curated Home SHOP

 Steps to Making Scrambled Eggs

-Although using the freshest ingredients (and including the mayo), helps toward making the best scrambled eggs, it is really the cooking method that makes them perfect.
-This method works regardless of how many eggs you're preparing, the type of "cream" you add (mayo, milk, yogurt, etc.), or what you cook your eggs in.
+Using the freshest ingredients helps toward making the best scrambled eggs, but it is really the cooking method that makes them perfect.

 STEP 2: When your pan is warm, add butter or bacon grease to the pan.
 Swirl it around as it melts to thoroughly cover the bottom and sides of the pan to keep your eggs from sticking.
-Don't let your butter turn brown as it will affect the color of your finished eggs.
+Don't let the butter turn brown as it will affect the color of the finished eggs.

-STEP 4: Immediately pour the egg mixture into your prepared skillet.
+STEP 4: Immediately pour the egg mixture into the prepared skillet.
 Wait until the sides of the eggs begin to turn a lighter shade than the rest of the eggs and start pulling away from the edges of the pan before gently pulling the eggs toward the center of the skillet using a silicone heat-proof spatula or wooden spoon.
 Bring large curds toward the center and allow the uncooked egg mixture to fill in behind it.
 Tilt the skillet if necessary to spread any uncooked eggs onto the skillet's surface.

 For a heartier breakfast, add in cheese, chopped veggies, herbs, bacon, or diced Canadian bacon when the eggs are almost cooked in the pan.